List of Portugal international footballers

 Cristiano Ronaldo is Portugal's most capped player.

 This is a list of players who earned 25 or more caps for the Portugal national football team.
 For all players who have played for Portugal, see :Category:Portugal men's international footballers.

-As of November 2024, 125 players have reached this milestone for Portugal.
-The record for the most caps is held by Cristiano Ronaldo, with 226 caps since 2003; he overtook Luís Figo's record of 127 caps in June 2016.
+As of June 2026, 128 players have reached this milestone for Portugal.
+The record for the most caps is held by Cristiano Ronaldo, with 234 caps since 2003; he overtook Luís Figo's record of 127 caps in June 2016.
 The only other players with a century of caps are Fernando Couto, Nani, João Moutinho, Pepe, Rui Patrício and Bernardo Silva; Patrício is also the most capped Portuguese goalkeeper, with 108 international matches played between 2010 and 2024.

 The first player to reach 25 caps was Xico, in his final appearance on 17 June 1951.
-The most recent player to gain their 25th cap was Vitinha, on 18 November 2024.
+The most recent player to gain their 25th cap was João Neves, on 27 June 2026.

 Players

 Appearances and goals are composed of FIFA World Cup and UEFA European Championship matches and each competition's required qualification matches, as well as UEFA Nations League matches, FIFA Confederations Cup matches, and numerous international friendly tournaments and matches.
 Players are listed by number of caps, then number of goals scored.
 If number of goals are equal, the players are then listed alphabetically.
-Statistics correct as of 16 November 2025.
+Statistics correct as of 27 September 2026.